zackmawaldi/YouTube-shorts-generator/README.md

 #### Conda:
 Conda the easiest way to install the dependencies for this project.
 If you don't have conda already, follow this tutorial for [Linux/Mac](https://www.youtube.com/watch?v=OH0E7FIHyQo), or this one for [Windows](https://www.youtube.com/watch?v=XCvgyvBFjyM).

-If you're unfamiliar, conda allows us manage package dependencies needed in a contained format, thus won't class with other projects' dependencies.
+If you're unfamiliar, conda allows us manage package dependencies needed in a contained format, thus won't clash with other projects' dependencies.

 After you've install conda, create the conda environment needed for this project via:
 ```